Onalaska, Washington

 Onalaska is an unincorporated community and census-designated place (CDP) in Lewis County, Washington, United States.
-As of the 2010 census it had a population of 621.
+As of the 2020 census it had a population of 657.
 Onalaska is located along Washington State Route 508.

 Etymology

 The name for the community comes from the poem "The Pleasures of Hope" by Scottish poet Thomas Campbell.
-The towns of Onalaska in Washington, Arkansas, Texas, and Wisconsin share a linked history to one another through the lumber industry.
+The place referenced in the poem was called Oonalaska, which was shortened.
+This name was given to a lumber town in Arkansas.
+After that was a success, the next operation, in Wisconsin, was also named Onalaska.
+The name became a company tradition, with the towns of Onalaska, Wisconsin and Onalaska, Texas still surviving.

 History

-Onalaska was built around the inland mill established by the Carlisle Lumber Company in 1909.
-At its peak in 1929, company inventory numbered over 20 million board feet of lumber — enough to stretch all the way to the Panama Canal.
+Onalaska was built around the inland mill established by the Carlisle Lumber Company in 1909, with actual production commencing in 1914.
+At its peak in 1929, company inventory numbered over 20 million board feet of lumber, producing 300,000 board feet per day.
+The community's population was approximately 1,000, with 175 single-family homes and almost 50 bunkhouses of various occupancy.
+During the Great Depression, with issues regarding falling timber prices and production, along with increased unionization efforts, the Carlisle family closed the facility.
+The mill was sold for scrap during World War II.

-The company's surviving 225-foot smokestack near Carlisle Lake was built approximately in 1920, and is the last trace of one of the most successful mid-sized sawmills in Washington state.
+The company's surviving 225-foot smokestack near Carlisle Lake was built between 1918 and 1920, and is the last trace of one of the most successful mid-sized sawmills in Washington state.
 In May 2021, the site was listed to the Washington Heritage Register by the Washington State Advisory Council on Historic Preservation.

-The mill employed a sizeable number of Japanese and Japanese Americans.
+The mill employed a significant number of Japanese and Japanese Americans.
 They lived north of today's State Route 508 and east of Carlisle Avenue.
 The streets, which ran parallel to Carlisle Avenue were called Oriental Avenue, Nippon Avenue and Tokyo Avenue.

-According to Onalaska, a history of the Carlisle Lumber Company by Vic Kucera, the 1940 census showed 62 people of Japanese descent living in Lewis County.
+The 1940 census showed 62 people of Japanese descent living in Lewis County.
 Because of their experience in the mill, the local Japanese Americans were forced to relocate to Camp Tulelake in California to help with its construction, Kucera writes.
 The Army relied on their labor to finish the camp where they were subsequently interned for the duration of WWII.

-The Lewis County Museum in Chehalis has an exhibit honoring the Japanese and Japanese American internees.
+The Lewis County Historical Museum in Chehalis opened an exhibit honoring the Japanese and Japanese American internees.

 In 2014, Governor Jay Inslee awarded $20,000 to Onalaska Wood Energy during his Climate Tour that year, and praised the company as “one of the leaders in biofuel technology.”
 By 2020, the company had left 100,000 gallons of hazardous waste and in 2021 the EPA started an emergency $0.9 million cleanup, shipping the waste by truck and railroad to Idaho and Utah.